Jenna Nitkowski, PhD

 What values are most important to you in your work and personal life?

-Staying human is my core value.
-I prioritize being relational and transparent, mentoring others, and remembering to be a “being” rather than just a “doing.”
+I prioritize being relational, authentic, and transparent, mentoring others, and remembering to be a “being” rather than just a “doing.”
 I believe women bring unique strengths to leadership — communication, relational awareness, and transparency — and I strive to embody these qualities in my work and life while supporting others’ growth.
+Lifting as you climb is an important duty as you advance in your career.